top of page

 1. V(으)십시오 grammar

--(으)십시오 is the command ending in the formal ending.
+(으)십시오 is the command form of the formal ending.
 With this ending, you can command the listener to take a certain action.
 In an informal ending, the counterpart is (으)세요.
 This (으)세요 has a less strict tone.

 One thing I noticed from my students is that they often confused it as 으십시요.
 They added 요 [yo] like the informal ending.
 But it is a formal ending.
 It doesn't end with 요.
 Make sure to write and say 으십시오 with "오 [oh]."